Dried Flower Craft

 Shopping links for dried flower bunches

 Dried flower bunches are easily sourced online.
-Here is a selection similar to the ones mentioned above: delphinium flowers, phalaris (canary) grass, wheat stems, nigella pods which can all be purchased via my shop daisyshop.co.uk shown below:
+Here is a selection similar to the ones mentioned above: delphinium flowers, phalaris (canary) grass, wheat stems, nigella pods which can all be purchased via my shop daisyshop.co.uk.

 Leave a Reply Cancel reply